 FA Wales Integrity

-If your club participates in a competition outside Wales, such as the UEFA Champions League for example, you are not allowed to place any bets, or accept any bets, on your own team.
-Neither must you bet, or accept any bet, on any other match in that competition even if your club is eliminated.
+- If your Club participates in a competition outside Wales, such as the UEFA Champions League, for example, you are not allowed to place any bets, or accept any bets, on your own team.
+Neither must you bet, nor accept any bet, on any other match in that competition even if your club is eliminated.

 If a participant breaches the FAW Betting, Integrity & Match Fixing Rules, this can lead to a suspension, a heavy fine, a worldwide lifetime ban from football or even criminal charges being brought against them.

 You can report any information or concerns by emailing email@example.com or by calling 02920 435 859.